gbragafibra/whatislife/lit.md

 - Kauffman, S. (2021).
 Autogen is a Kantian Whole in the non-entailed world.
 Biosemiotics, 14(3), 569-572.

+- Kauffman, S., & Roli, A. (2021).
+The world is not a theorem.
+Entropy, 23(11), 1467.

+- Kauffman, S. A., & Roli, A. (2021).
+Beyond the Newtonian paradigm: a statistical mechanics of emergence. arXiv preprint arXiv:2106.15271.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.